Struki84/exa/openai_search.md

 ### 4. Running the code

-Save the code in a file, ie. `openai_search.py`, and make sure the `.env` file containing the API keys we previoulsy created is in the same directory as the script.
+Save the code in a file, ie. `openai_search.py`, and make sure the `.env` file containing the API keys we previously created is in the same directory as the script.

 Then run the script using the following command from your terminal: